Welcome to the Information Accountability Foundation

-Accountability isn’t just about changed behavior at data users.
-It is also about improving the processes at enforcement agencies as well.
-The Foundation will work with agencies to more effectively oversee data stewardship processes such as risk assessments and privacy by design.
+Accountability is not just about changed behaviour at data users.
+It is about improving the processes at enforcement agencies as well.
+The Foundation will work with agencies to oversee more effectively data stewardship processes such as risk assessments and privacy by design.
 The Foundation will also encourage agency education of business pertaining to agency visions of comprehensive privacy programs.

 Education is key to the Foundation’s mission.
 It will bring its content to international privacy venues and encourage workshops on best practices.
 It will hold monthly discussions with participating organizations on current developments in data governance.

 Sharing the Foundation’s work is a key to success.
-The Foundation will create an interactive website that will feature its scholarship and the scholarship of others, and let stakeholders share their views as well.
+The Foundation will create an interactive website that will feature its scholarship and the scholarship of others.
+The site will also allow stakeholders to share their views.
 The Foundation will be an active speaker at conferences and will comment on key developments in the privacy community.

 The Information Accountability Foundation received approval from the IRS on November 20, 2013 for its status at a 501(c)(3) charitable organization.

 - Organization commitment to accountability and adoption of internal policies consistent with external criteria.

 - Mechanisms to put privacy policies into effect, including tools, training and education.

 - Systems for internal ongoing oversight and assurance reviews and external verification.

 - Transparency and mechanisms for individual participation.